amanueln/Linux-Server-Configuration/README.md

 # Refer to:
 # https://askubuntu.com/questions/767504/permissions-problems-with-var-www-html-and-my-own-home-directory-for-a-website
 ```
-in order for wsgi and conf to work together. you need to fix permission issie and allow www-data access to you applications folders.
+in order for wsgi and conf to work together. you need to fix permission issue
+and allow www-data access to you applications folders.
 ```

 ### Install Flask and dependencies